O'Shaquie Foster: Rise up the ranks

-Foster made his second WBC Silver title defense against the veteran Miguel Roman on 19 November 2020, after an eleven-month absence from the sport.
+Foster made his second WBC Silver title defense against the veteran Miguel Román on 19 November 2020, after an eleven-month absence from the sport.
 The fight was scheduled as the main event of an NBCSN broadcast card, which took place at the Wild Card Boxing in Los Angeles, California.
 Some minor controversy occurred prior to the fight, as it was discovered by Foster's head coach Bobby Benton that the padding was removed from Roman's gloves.
 The state commission confiscated the gloves, and replaced them by a second pair.
 Foster won the fight by a ninth-round knockout, forcing a referee stoppage with a flurry of punches at the 0:58 minute mark.
 Roman was knocked down twice prior to the stoppage.
 Foster first knocked him down with a right straight midway through the opening round, while the second knockdown was the result of a left hand early in the ninth round.

 Foster is scheduled to face the #2 ranked WBC super featherweight contender Muhammadkhuja Yaqubov in a WBC title eliminator on 18 March 2022, on the undercard of the Estelle Yoka Mossely and Yanina del Carmen Lescano IBO title bout.
 He won the fight by unanimous decision, with scores of 118–109, 117–110 and 117–110.
 Foster scored the only knockdown of the fight in the twelfth round, dropping Yaqubov with a left overhand.

 WBC super featherweight champion

 Foster vs. Vargas

 Foster was booked to face the reigning WBC featherweight champion Rey Vargas for the vacant WBC super featherweight title, on 11 February 2023, at the Alamodome in San Antonio, Texas.
-The sanctioning body permitted Vargas to challenge for the vacant championship, while holding a belt a weight class lower, following the breakdown of his negotiations with the WBA featherweight titleholder Leo Santa Cruz.
+The sanctioning body permitted Vargas to challenge for the vacant championship, while holding a belt a weight class lower, following the breakdown of his negotiations with the WBA featherweight titleholder Léo Santa Cruz.
 Despite entering the bout as a slight underdog, Foster was able to win the fight by unanimous decision, with scores of 116–112, 117–111 and 119–109.
 Foster landed 144 total and 87 power punches throughout the twelve round contest, compared to the 101 total and 66 power punches from Vargas.

-First title defense

-During the annual WBC convention, held on November 9, 2022, the sanctioning body ordered the winner of the vacant championship bout between Foster and Rey Vargas to make two mandatory title defenses: first against the once-defeated Eduardo Hernandez and the second against the winner of the Muhammadkhuja Yaqubov and Robson Conceição title eliminator.